-- Download the NordVPN software for your device.
+- Download the VPN software on your device (tablet, smartphone, computer).

 - Turn on the NordVPN app and connect to one of the many servers.
 You will now be browsing the web with a new IP address.

 - Enjoy Omegle with your new IP address.